 O Street connects the State Capitol Campus, several State offices, light rail stops, various high-density residential projects, and pockets of local retail opportunities.
 However, a lack of strong connection and identity between these various nodes of activity have left O Street feeling empty and bleak for the many commuters and residents who ride transit to the core of Downtown.
-Difficult pedestrian and bicycle crossings further reduce the viability of O Street as a “major pedestrian pathway linking the majority of capitol Area destinations” as was envisioned by the State of California’s Capitol Area Plan.
+Difficult pedestrian and bicycle crossings hinder realization of O Street as a “major pedestrian pathway linking the majority of capitol Area destinations” as was envisioned by the State of California’s Capitol Area Plan.
 Numerous large surface parking lots further diminish this area’s potential as a premiere pedestrian corridor in Downtown.

 CADA is an active participant in efforts to improve the physical appearance of O Street and to enhance its role as an east-to west corridor and as a key stop for people moving across it from north and south.
 CADA has completed several upgrades to O Street in the past several years and is working to catalyze many more.